Fish Eaters: The Whys and Hows of Traditional Catholicism

 To Bear Wrongs Patiently

 We can often find ourselves in situations in which we are wronged -- sometimes on a continual basis.
 When fraternal correction (as practiced above) doesn't work or isn't feasible in the first place, when prayer hasn't helped bring about change in your tormenter, and if you can't extricate yourself from the situation, the only thing left to do is to bear these wrongs patiently.
-Not just patiently, but also without caving into sin by acting on vengeful thoughts, engaging in detraction, doing evil back to them as if two wrongs make a right, etc.
+Not just patiently, but also without caving into sin by acting on inordinately vengeful thoughts, engaging in detraction, doing evil back to them as if two wrongs make a right, etc.

 Reading about and taking inspiration from the lives of Saints who've also suffered great injustices, and praying to them to intercede for you with God, can be a great help.
 St. Rita of Cascia, for ex., was married to a very cruel man and withstood his abuses for many years before he was murdered.
 St. Gerard Majella was falsely accused of fornication, but endured calumny, excruciating lies, with a great patience and charity for which he was rewarded with tremendous spiritual gifts (bilocation, the ability to read souls and to cure the ill, etc.).